Written by Sean McPheat |

 I think by now, we all acknowledge that consultative selling is the way to go.

-Most salespeople we see on our sales training courses like to consider themselves as consultants rather than salespeople.
+Most salespeople we see on our sales courses like to consider themselves as consultants rather than salespeople.

 They tend to think that salespeople get tarred with the same brush and like to think they can rise above this label and be viewed as a consultant because it sounds better to prospects and looks better on their business card.